-- We have a positive school environment that provides safety, security and support for students and promotes positive relationships and wellbeing, with a focus on examples of students living by the values. - We implement programs and initiatives that are relevant to preventing and addressing bullying and help us to build a positive, respectful and inclusive school climate.
-These programs include Respectful Relationships, Bully Stoppers, eSafety online resources and eSmart. - We strive to build strong partnerships between the school, families and the broader community that means all members work together to ensure the safety of students. - We celebrate the diverse backgrounds of members of our school community and teach multicultural education, including Aboriginal History, to promote mutual respect and social cohesion. - Teachers are expected to incorporate classroom management strategies that discourage bullying and promote positive behaviour. - The implementation of bullying prevention programs ensure students have both a voice and meaningful involvement in school based age appropriate activities that address and respond to bullying. - In the classroom, our social and emotional learning curriculum teaches students what constitutes bullying and how to respond to bullying behaviour assertively.
-This promotes resilience, assertiveness, conflict resolution and problem solving. - Students are encouraged to look out for each other and to talk to teachers and older peers about any bullying they have experienced or witnessed. - We promote upstander behaviour as a way of empowering our students to positively and safely take appropriate action when they see or hear of a peer being bullied. - Staff are provided with professional learning opportunities relating to all forms of bullying, including cyberbullying. - We aim to educate the community about the seriousness of cyberbullying. - CyberSafety forms part of each child's eLearning curriculum. - The P-6 Buddy program encourages positive relationships between students in different year levels.
-We seek to empower students to be confident communicators and to resolve conflict in a non aggressive and constructive way. - We restrict the use of mobile devices by students to outside school hours. - We participate in the National Day of Action against Bullying and Violence.
+- We have a positive school environment that provides safety, security and support for students and promotes positive relationships and wellbeing, with a focus on examples of students living by the values. - We strive to build strong partnerships between the school, families and the broader community, which means all members work together to ensure the safety of students. - Teachers are expected to incorporate classroom management strategies that discourage bullying and promote positive behaviour. - The implementation of bullying prevention programs ensure students have both a voice and meaningful involvement in school based age appropriate activities that address and respond to bullying. - The classroom social and emotional learning curriculum teaches students what constitutes bullying and how to respond to bullying behaviour assertively.
+This promotes resilience, assertiveness, conflict resolution and problem solving. - A range of year level curriculum programs are taught to raise awareness of bullying and its impacts, including You Can Do It, The Friendly Schools, No Blame Approach to Bullying, and Bullying: No Way!
+Programs. - Students are encouraged to look out for each other and to talk to teachers and older peers about any bullying they have experienced or witnessed. - Staff are provided with professional learning opportunities relating to all forms of bullying, including cyberbullying. - We aim to educate the community about the seriousness of cyberbullying. - CyberSafety forms part of each child's eLearning curriculum. - The P-6 Buddy program encourages positive relationships between students in different year levels.
+We seek to empower students to be confident communicators and to resolve conflict in a non aggressive and constructive way. - Students are encouraged to understand the importance of reporting any incidents of bullying and to not be a bystander. - We restrict the use of mobile devices by students to outside school hours. - We participate in the National Day of Action against Bullying and Violence.